Professional Liability Insurance for Pharmacy Professionals

 Can I use professional liability inusrance coverage obtained in another province to meet requirements?

-This depends on whether the professional liability coverage you have covers activities in BC.
-If the professional liability insurance coverage you have obtained in another province covers your activities in BC, then you may use it to meet the CPBC registration requirements.
+This depends on whether your professional liability insurance covers pharmacy practice activities in BC.
+If the coverage you obtained in another province covers your activities in BC, then you may use it to meet CPBC’s licence requirements.

-If the coverage you have obtained does not cover your activities in BC, then you will be required to purchase new or additional professional liability insurance to meet the CPBC registration requirements.
+If your coverage does not cover your activities in BC, you will be required to purchase new or additional professional liability insurance to meet CPBC’s licence requirements.

 Can I use the professional liability insurance coverage I have in another country to meet CPBC registration requirements?

-Likely no. The coverage obtained in another country will likely be restricted to the work performed in that country.
+Likely no. The coverage obtained in another country will likely be restricted to the activities performed in that country.

 We advise you to confirm whether your insurance coverage extends to BC.